Automattic/wp-calypso/client/lib/analytics/docs/google-analytics.md

 ## Naming Conventions

-Events should be categorized by the section they are in.
-Examples are `Posts`, `Pages`, `Reader`, `Sharing`.
-Event actions should be written in readable form, and action centric.
-Good examples are `Clicked Save Button`, `Clicked Like`, `Activated Theme`.
+We should categorize events by the section they are in.
+Examples are `Posts`, `Pages`, `Reader`, and `Sharing`.

+We should write event actions in readable form, and use action-centric language.
+Good examples are `Clicked Save Button`, `Clicked Like`, and `Activated Theme`.

 For page view tracking conventions, refer to the [Page Views](./page-views.md) documentation.